 Furthermore, the internet has made information more accessible.
-There are public forums where mini-communities of observant couples have decided together to keep Biblical Nidda.
-I have taught couples who come to learn with me before marriage and state that they are choosing Biblical Nidda, rather than the required rabbinic structure of seven clean days.
-A small number of religious married women have also revealed to me that they reverted to Biblical Nidda because they were simply unable to uphold the longer rabbinic structure.
-Finally, there are Orthodox rabbis who encourage the seven-day Biblical model for non-religious couples interested in keeping a semblance of Nidda laws but are unable to entertain the longer, more complicated rabbinic structure.
+Today there are public forums where mini-communities of observant couples have decided together to keep biblical niddah.
+I have taught couples who come to learn with me before marriage and state that they are choosing biblical niddah, rather than the required rabbinic structure of seven clean days.
+A small number of religious married women have also revealed to me that they reverted to biblical niddah because they were simply unable to uphold the longer rabbinic structure.
+Finally, some Orthodox rabbis encourage the seven-day biblical model for non-religious couples interested in keeping a semblance of niddah laws but are unable to entertain the longer, more complicated rabbinic structure.

-This movement towards Biblical Nidda has come about because of women’s greater awareness their sexual needs and fertility, as well as an overall suspicion as to whether rabbinic authority has their best interests in mind.
-It is a conversation no longer on the periphery but has grabbed the attention of the mainstream religious community who vociferously reject the trend.
-However, it is undeniably a significant crack in the smooth façade of Taharat Ha-Mishpacha, promising marital sexual bliss to those who follow the prescribed two-week separation and immerse in the “Waters of Eden.”
+This movement towards biblical niddah has come about because of women’s greater awareness of their sexual needs and fertility, as well as an overall suspicion as to whether rabbinic authority has their best interests in mind.
+This conversation is no longer on the periphery as it has grabbed the attention of the mainstream religious community that rejects the trend.
+However, it is undeniably a significant crack in the smooth façade of Taharat Ha-Mishpahah, which purported to promise marital sexual bliss to those who follow the prescribed two-week separation and immerse in the “Waters of Eden.”

 To conclude, I will end with one important anecdote that illustrates the broader contours of the meta-halakhic discussion.
-For several years Dr. Rosenak went on a speaking tour around the country as both a medical professional and Orthodox Jew loudly advocating for a return to Biblical Nidda.
-He was usually joined by a prominent rabbi from the national religious community in order to create a halakhic framework for his position.
+For several years Dr. Rosenak went on a speaking tour around the country as both a medical professional and Orthodox Jew advocating for a return to biblical niddah.
+He was usually joined by a prominent rabbi from the national-religious community who participated in order to set a halakhic framework for this position.
 I both attended and subsequently moderated one of these sessions.
 Both times the sessions were packed with couples eager to hear Dr. Rosenak’s views.
-It was clear, from the questions, that the majority were not suffering from halakhic infertility.
-Rather, there was an eagerness to hear a position that championed shortening the rabbinic structure and easing some of the challenges to intimacy that the halakhic system presented.
-The rabbinic position upheld by the accompanying rabbis, which was meant to temper Dr. Rosenak, reaffirmed religious commitment to Taharat Ha-Mishpacha as it has been practiced for 2000 years but did acknowledge room for leniency in cases of halakhic infertility.
-However, it was clear that such a limited answer was not what the audience was looking for.
-Rather, they were looking for a broader answer to their unspoken struggles with the rabbinic structure and the great impact it has on the sexuality of religious couples.
+It was clear from the questions, that the majority were not suffering from halakhic infertility.
+Rather, there was an eagerness to hear a position that championed shortening the rabbinic structure of niddah and easing some of the challenges to intimacy that the halakhic system presented.
+The rabbinic position upheld by the accompanying rabbis, which was meant to temper Dr. Rosenak, reaffirmed religious commitment to Taharat Ha-Mishpahah as it has been practiced for 2000 years but did acknowledge room for leniency in cases of halakhic infertility.
+Still, it was clear that such a limited answer was not what the audience was looking for.
+Rather, they were looking for a broader answer to their unspoken struggles with the rabbinic structure and the significant impact it has on the sexuality of religious couples.
 It was an interesting illustration of a generation that is interested in observance but unafraid to challenge rabbinic authority.

 The Perpetual Honeymoon?

-In the 20th century, a romantic reframing of the Nidda laws promoted Family Purity Laws as the key to eternal sustainability of the Jewish marriage, differentiating it “from the hedonistic world of free, meaningless, self-indulgent sexual relationships promoted by secular liberal culture as the individual’s right.”
-In the 1960’s, at the height of the sexual revolution, Rabbi Dr. Norman Lamm, president of Yeshiva University, wrote his famous leaflet, Hedge of Roses, in which he explained that these laws inculcate a positive yet modest attitude towards sexuality.
+In the 20th century, a romantic reframing of the niddah laws promoted family purity laws as the key to eternal sustainability of the Jewish marriage, distinguishing it “from the hedonistic world of free, meaningless, self-indulgent sexual relationships promoted by secular liberal culture as the individual’s right.”
+In the 1960s, at the height of the sexual revolution, Rabbi Dr. Norman Lamm, president of Yeshiva University, wrote his famous pamphlet, Hedge of Roses, in which he explained that these laws inculcate a positive yet modest attitude towards sexuality.